semework/semework/README.md

 ![file_save](images//main_after.png)

+## Kindly get started by playing with the sample data provided (here:[GitHub](https://github.com/semework/semework/tree/main/assets) ), which you can upload when you first run the app.

 <p> </p>
 <hr>
 Thank you for trying the tool.
 Please feel free to contact me for feedback and questions.